Thursday, 30 May 2024

 This Sunday afternoon marks the conclusion of this year's Premier League football season.
 It also sees the final, exciting end to a season that, for once, has literally gone to the wire, two teams battling it out for the right to lift the Premier League trophy and there's nothing between either Manchester City or Arsenal.
 What might have seemed a formality over a month ago has now become a thrilling race to the line.
 The season could be defined by one singular incident, a fatal lapse in concentration, that last minute distraction where either City or Arsenal take their eye off the ball.

-For the last three seasons of course Manchester City have monopolised the Premier League in a way that their Scottish counterparts Celtic have walked away with the Scottish Premier League on numerous occasions.
+For the last three seasons, of course, Manchester City have monopolised the Premier League in a way that their Scottish counterparts Celtic have walked away with the Scottish Premier League on numerous occasions.
 Sadly any comparison with Celtic may be totally irrelevant since City play in one of the most competitive Leagues in Europe and sadly only Rangers can provide Celtic with anything like the credible opposition that renders the argument pointless.

-But on Sunday the curtain goes down on another Premier League season of wildly fluctuating fortunes at times.
+But on Sunday, the curtain goes down on another Premier League season of wildly fluctuating fortunes at times.
 Then there is a sudden realisation that the outcome was so predictable that you could have thrown a blanket over both the Premier League winners and those who have been relegated and still come up with the same permutations.

 This is not to imply that any Premier League season could ever be described as somehow inevitable but when Manchester City walk out on Sunday to face West Ham we could be in deja vu territory.
 There are no certainties in football and we have been here before.
 Remember City's last game of the season under Manuel Pelligrini when City had to beat Queens Park Rangers at the Etihad when everybody thought the home side had blown it.
 City's charismatic striker Sergio Aguero was in the right place and time to score the decisive goal that secured City their first trophy for decades.
 The Premier League was theirs.

-Of course the familiar finger nails will be bitten anxiously and nervously, radios may not be quite in evidence to the same degree as they used to be since now we find our football results on different devices these days.
-But vast crowds will gather at the Etihad because they always do and always have done so.
+Of course, the familiar finger nails will be bitten anxiously and nervously, radios may not be quite in evidence to the same degree as they used to be since now we find our football results on different devices these days.
+But, vast crowds will gather at the Etihad because they always do and always have done so.
 Some of their more devoted, lifelong supporters will recall that now distant and far off day when City beat Gillingham in a third tier play off at Wembley just to prove the club still existed.
 Football basements can get pretty dark and dank when the game just forgets who you once were.

 The sad reality was that Manchester City were once a basket case, a fallen giant slumbering in the lower Leagues of football's daunting pyramid.
 And yet fast forward a couple of decades or so and now City find themselves in the remarkably wealthy environment of Arab billionaires who just love to throw their pots of cash about, both freely and brazenly.
 It hardly seems possible now but City are living the dream, a side so well equipped for the future that world domination may not be that far away.